jessfraz/blog/content/post/why-open-source-firmware-is-important-for-security.md

 description = "Why open source firmware is important for security."
 +++

-source firmware is important](https://docs.google.com/presentation/d/1Qees556dT9LNoooEdf6En8V82L3V-_N8LbPuyGihZeI/edit?usp=sharing) and I thought it would be nice to also write a blog post with my findings.
+I gave a talk recently at GoTo Chicago on [Why open source firmware is important](https://docs.google.com/presentation/d/1Qees556dT9LNoooEdf6En8V82L3V-_N8LbPuyGihZeI/edit?usp=sharing) and I thought it would be nice to also write a blog post with my findings.
 This post will focus on why open source firmware is important for security.

 ## Privilege Levels